 The University's records management program is designed to ensure that we remain in compliance with State recordkeeping laws.

 Visit the Records Management page for the current approved Records Retention Schedule, Records Disposition Log, and tools designed to help individuals manage University records.

-Basic records management training, For the Record: What You Really Need to Know About Records Management, is held each long semester.
-The next workshop will be held during the Spring 2013 semester on Monday, Feb 18 (2:30-4:30pm) and repeated on Tuesday, Feb 19 (8:30-10:30am).
+Basic records management training, For the Record: What You Really Need to Know About Records Management, is held each semester.
+The Summer 2016 workshop will be held in the afternoon of Wednesday, August 3 and again in the morning of Thursday, August 4.
 Professional Development will send registration information via e-mail about two weeks before the class.